xhtml2pdf/xhtml2pdf/docs/source/reference.rst

 ``xhtml2pdf`` provides some custom tags.
 They are all prefixed by the namespace identifier ``pdf:``.
 As the HTML5 parser used by xhtml2pdf does not know about these specific tags it may be confused if they are without a block.
-To avoid problems you may condsider sourrounding them by ``<div>`` tags, like this:
+To avoid problems you may condsider surrounding them by ``<div>`` tags, like this:

 ::